Hoya Plants Problems and Solutions

 -If you place this plant at a place where direct bright sunlight comes, leaves will automatically turn yellow.

 -To avoid all the above issues, replace the soil with fresh and clean soil.
-Once you have thoroughly cleaned the plant, it will automatically grow better.
+Moreover, once you thoroughly clean the plant, it will automatically grow better.

 Solutions